Paris is known for many things. So many, it can be quite confusing when deciding where to stay. We’ve picked the best hotels in Paris.

 Do you prefer to be in the company of tourists or locals, visit iconic attractions or wander around hidden backstreets… what about dining in fine restaurants or eating picnics in the park.

 Whichever way, there is an arrondissement best suited to you.
-There are so many things to see in Paris that it makes sense to plan your stay around what you want to see.
+There are so many things to see in Paris that it makes sense to plan your stay around what you want to see to make your trip to Paris easier.

 We’ve taken the twenty districts in Paris and broken them down step by step including attractions in the area, and the best hotels to stay in that area to help you to decide which the best arrondissement to stay in Paris will be for you…